Dallinger/Dallinger/docs/source/configuration.rst

     See the `Prolific API Documentation <https://docs.prolific.co/docs/api-docs/public/#tag/Studies/paths/~1api~1v1~1studies~1/post>__`
     for details.

+    Configuration can also be stored in a separate JSON file, and included by using the filename, prefixed with ``file:``, as the configuration value.
+For example, to use a JSON file called ``prolific_config.json``, you would add the following to your config.txt file:

+        prolific_recruitment_config = file:prolific_config.json

 ``prolific_reward_cents`` *int*
     Base pay you going to give the participants, in cents.
     Prolific will use the currency of your account.

 Preventing Repeat Participants
 """"""""""""""""""""""""""""""